acordiner92/SimpleCSharpApi/README.md

 # SimpleCSharpApi

-This is a basic api that takes in a JSON request, filters the data based on some requirements and returns a JSON response
+This is a basic api that takes in a JSON request, filters the data based on some requirements and returns a JSON response.

 ## How to use
-Go to root path of your where this API is hosted e.g myservice.somedomain.com/
+Go to root path of your where SimpleCSharpApi is hosted e.g myservice.somedomain.com/

-Post a JSON request like so to that root address
+Post a JSON request like below to the root address.
 ```json
 {
    "payload":[